The AI-powered Notion alternative for project managementContext-driven PM vs. flexible workspace

 AI capabilities in project management are evolving at a rapid pace.
 Both TensorPM and Notion are continuously expanding their AI features, which means any side-by-side comparison would quickly become outdated.
 Instead, here's what TensorPM brings to the table.

-Notion provides AI capabilities deeply integrated into its workspace, including AI text generation, workspace-wide enterprise search, AI meeting notes with action items, database autofill, and Notion Agent for end-to-end task execution.
-Model selection across providers is available.
+Notion provides AI capabilities deeply integrated into its workspace, including Notion Agent, Custom Agents with skills, workspace-wide enterprise search, AI meeting notes with action items, database autofill powered by agents, and model selection across providers.

 Sources